BlingCorp/bling/docs/module/scratch.md

 The following signals are currently available. `turn_on`, `turn_off` and `inital_apply` pass the client on which they operated as an argument:

-- `turn_on` fires when the scratchpad is turned on on a tag that it wasn't present on before
+- `turn_on` fires when the scratchpad is turned on on a tag that it wasn't present on before.
-- `turn_off` fires when the scratchpad is turned off on a tag
+- `turn_off` fires when the scratchpad is turned off on a tag.
-- `spawn` fires when the scratchpad is launched with the given command
+- `spawn` fires when the scratchpad is launched with the given command.
-- `inital_apply` fires after `spawn`, when a corresponding client has been found and the properties have been applied
+- `inital_apply` fires after `spawn`, when a corresponding client has been found and the properties have been applied.